Heroes (American TV series): Television and radio

 Heroes Unmasked is a series on BBC that goes behind-the-scenes of the production of Heroes.
 Many details of Heroes are revealed.
 Among them are props, set design, blue and green screen animation, and special effects and costuming.
 The first two series of this show were narrated by Anthony Head, the third by Santiago Cabrera.
-U.S. network G4 began airing Heroes episodes on November 3, 2007, along with an American version of Heroes Unmasked titled The Post Show.
-The series, which will air following Heroes, includes interviews, live viewer commentary, interactive polls, behind-the-scenes footage and other Heroes content.
-U.S. Network MOJO HD also aired Heroes episodes in High Definition.
+American network G4 began airing Heroes episodes on November 3, 2007, along with an American version of Heroes Unmasked titled The Post Show.
+The series, aired following Heroes, included interviews, live viewer commentary, interactive polls, behind-the-scenes footage and other Heroes content.
+American network MOJO HD also aired Heroes episodes in high definition.
 However, that network left the air at the start of December 2008, and on the day and date of MOJO's discontinuation G4 launched their HD simulcast feed, thus now carrying the show in both regular and high definition forms.

 In November 2007, the BBC made four short '2 Dimensional' films where actors from the series look through a '2' shaped hole into a room that reflects the character they play in Heroes.
 A new short was revealed just before episode one of season three aired on BBC2, featuring Masi Oka staring into an anime-styled montage of Hiro.

-BBC7 radio broadcast "Heroes—The Official Radio Show" with Jon Holmes, every Saturday at 7:30 on BBC7 DAB digital radio.
+BBC Radio 7 broadcast "Heroes—The Official Radio Show" with Jon Holmes, every Saturday at 7:30 on BBC7 DAB digital radio.
 The program was also available as a podcast.